Abdulaleam/Fabric-New-Horizons/README.md

 # New Horizons

-**A chaotic survival overhaul that completely changes early-game Minecraft progression.**
+**A chaotic survival overhaul that completely changes early-game Minecraft progression.** ps note: Yo lowkey some chat bot on slack gave me this cool sentence so i copied it 🥇 lets go free source :)   )
-// The sentence above is ai made just that.

 Forget getting iron on day one or instantly turning trees into planks.
 This mod slows progression down with strange crafting systems, cursed mechanics, and questionable science.